- What Is a Hernia?

-To treat a hernia post a c-section delivery, the best option is surgery.
-If your doctor deems it unsafe to proceed with one right away, he may advise making use of abdominal binders to provide you with the support for a hernia and reduce the pain and discomfort.
-A surgery may be conducted either by making an incision and correcting the hernia or by means of laparoscopy.
+To treat a hernia post a C-section delivery, surgery is the best option.
+If your doctor deems it unsafe to proceed with one right away, he may advise making use of abdominal binders to provide you with support for a hernia and to reduce the pain and discomfort.
+A surgery may be conducted either by making an incision and correcting the hernia, or through a laparoscopy.

 Usually, it takes around 6 weeks to recover completely after a hernia surgery.

 2. What if hernia is left untreated after a Cesarean section?

 Minor hernias might not require surgery, but severe ones can get fatal if left untreated.

 3. Is there a possibility of re-occurrence of a hernia after a Cesarean delivery?